adamwoolhether/algo/README.md

 A FIFO data structure.
 Three constraints:
 * Data is inserted at the end of the queue.
-* Data is delete from the fron of the queue.
+* Data is deleted from the front of the queue.
-* Only the first elemen can be read.
+* Only the first element can be read.

 _Enqueue_: inserting data.
 _Dequeue_: removing data.